MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-exchange-synchronization/a-failure-occurred-crmsecurity.md

 title: A failure occurred in CrmSecurity
-description: Provides a solution to an error that occurs when you select Approve Email on a mailbox record in Microsoft Dynamics 365. ms.reviewer: ms.date: 12/12/2024 ms.custom: sap:Email and Exchange Synchronization
+description: Provides a solution to an error that occurs when you select Approve Email on a mailbox record in Microsoft Dynamics 365. ms.reviewer: ms.date: 12/25/2024 ms.custom: sap:Email and Exchange Synchronization
 ---
-# "A failure occurred in CrmSecurity" error when approving email address of a mailbox record in Microsoft Dynamics 365
+# "A failure occurred in CrmSecurity" error when approving the email address of a mailbox record in Dynamics 365

 This article provides a solution to an error that occurs when you manually approve a mailbox in Microsoft Dynamics 365.